wavemaker/docs/website/blog/2024-12-16-expo-52-react-native-update.md

 ## Known Issues

 - The text area widget's height behaves differently in Expo52 and Expo50.
-In Expo52, it remains unchanged if properties are unspecified, while in Expo50, the height increases.
+In Expo52, it stays unchanged as if no properties are set, but in Expo50, the height increases.
 [Reference](https://github.com/facebook/react-native/issues/47942)

 - Dashed and dotted borders break when `borderStyle: "dashed" | "dotted"` is combined with `overflow: "hidden"` or `"scroll"`, displaying a solid border instead.
 They work correctly with `overflow: "visible"` and on Android.
 [Reference](https://github.com/facebook/react-native/issues/48078)